wrossmorrow/envoy-extproc-sdk-go/README.md

 }
 ```
 for a "known" `struct` `trivialRequestProcessor` implementing the `interface` `requestProcessor`.
-The `genericExtProcServer` handles the gRPC communication and shared context, parsing the processing phase in the gRPC stream and calling the right `interface` method.
-The header and body methods can return either a "common" or "immediate" response object (or error); the trailer methods can only mutate headers.
+The `GenericExtProcServer` handles the gRPC streaming and shared context, parsing the processing phase in the gRPC stream and calling the right `RequestProcessor` method.
+The header and body messages can be responded to with either a "common" or "immediate" response object (or error); the trailer methods can only mutate headers.
+But that should be opaque to the user of this SDK.

+### Context Data

 The `RequestContext` is initialized with request data when request headers are received, implying that the `envoy` configuration should always have `processing_mode.request_header_mode: SEND`.
 Basic request data (method, path etc) are only available in this phase.